 It is best not to substitute, but if you must, you can substitute lemon extract or lemon zest for lemon juice using a 1:2 ratio, but you will need to adjust for the decreased liquid, and remember that extract and zest will not curdle dairy.
 Whew–that’s a lot of info!

 Can I use orange juice instead of lemon?

 The short answer is yes.
 But oranges are not lemons, so the flavor will be a little different–your Lavender

 Lemon Orange Bread will be a little sweeter and less tart.
 If you’re looking for a closer match, lime is your guy, or citrus, rather.

 This quick bread goes into a traditional loaf pan with no problem and is what I bake this recipe in most often.
-But making these in mini loaf pans (these are disposable mini pans that I found in the kitchen section at Target but you can also grab HERE) creates adorable mini loaves that are perfect for gifting to neighbors and/or hostesses.
-And are just so dang cute, aren’t they!
+But making these in mini loaf pans (these are disposable mini pans that I found) creates adorable mini loaves that are perfect for gifting to neighbors and/or hostesses.
+And are just so dang cute, aren't they?

 Did you know that smelling lavender helps you relax?
 Research shows the scent lowers heart rate and blood pressure, putting you in a relaxed state.
 So baking this bread will ultimately relax you!

 This bread smells utterly amazing.
 Like...seriously!!
 Lavender and lemon in bread form will make your kitchen smell amazing for hours and hours, long after you eat the bread.